Children and Young People's Commissioner Scotland: History

 Scotland's first Commissioner, Kathleen Marshall, was appointed by Queen Elizabeth in April 2004, after a selection process which included her being interviewed by two groups of children and young people.
 Marshall was appointed for a period of five years, with the possibility of a further five-year period.
 Before taking up her post as Commissioner, Marshall worked as a child law consultant and from 1989 to 1994 she was the Director of the Scottish Child Law Centre.

 Tam Baillie took up the position in May 2009, initially for a two-year term; he was reappointed in 2011 to serve until May 2017.
 Baillie was appointed in May 2009 after an interview process which included children and young people as well as Members of the Scottish Parliament.
 In 2009, the Commissioner's office began to plan a national consultation of children and young people in Scotland called 'a RIGHT blether'.
 As part of the consultation there was a national vote in which children and young people were able to influence the Commissioner's office's work plan for the next four years.
 Children and young people were able to vote on what they thought the Commissioner should take action on in four key areas: Where I live, where I learn and develop, My neighbourhood or community and Scotland.
 On 10 February 2011, Baillie was reappointed for a second term, to serve until May 2017.
 At that point the Commissioner's office had a budget of £1.3 million and employed fourteen people.

-Bruce Adamson was appointed in May 2017 for six-year term.
+Bruce Adamson was appointed in May 2017 for a six-year term.

+Nicola Killean, former Chief Executive of Sistema Scotland, was appointed in August 2023.